How to Define Your Family's Core Values in 3 Simple Steps

 All joking aside, it was a lovely and very personal exercise, capturing all the things we frequently discuss and focus on as a family.
 Most importantly, it gives us a place to start.
 Will this list remain set in stone?
 Absolutely not!
 We'll check in and revise it over time.
 However, "If you want to go fast, go alone.
 If you want to go far, go together."
 With extra time at home and with a military relocation upon us, Team Valentine now has a clarified framework from which we can grow together!

 I have a vision that my children will confidently stand tall in this world, knowing who they are and embodying our core values and practices.
 I believe a success mindset is not just for entrepreneurs, it's also a foundation each family team can develop and implement for themselves.
 You now know a simple 3-step way to create your own resilient family foundation.

 I wish you much ease, clarity, (and a very patient partner) throughout the process!

 Louise Valentine is an award-winning wellness expert, best-selling author, competitive athlete, and fierce military spouse.
-She runs the Badass Breakthrough Academy, empowering you with simple strategies to stress less, optimize recovery, and confidently achieve your most ambitious health and performance goals.
-Learn more and view the free training "How to Take Your Health & Performance to Its Next Level (The Simple Way)" here.
+She owns Badass Breakthrough Academy, a virtual health & performance academy empowering you with practical and scientifically sound strategies to master your mind-body physiology so you can be unstoppable & burnout-proof!
+Learn more and view her free advanced training here.
 As always, you can find Louise & Team Valentine living life out loud on Instagram @BreakingThroughWellness.

 Enjoy all of our wellness content by subscribing to the blog below.